LevanceWam/JavascriptCourse/README.md

 <p>Hoisting:</p>

 <p>In javascript we have something called hoisting.
 Hoisting is the process of moving function declarations to the top of the file.
-This is done automatically by the javascript engine that is running the code.</p>
+This is done automatically by the javascript engine that is running the code.
+(This code be a interview question)</p>